ConeDragon/docs/building/tracks/ci/workflow-templates.md

 ### Checks on PRs where exercises change

-The `scripts/pr` and `scripts/pr-check` scripts (see [templates](#templates)) are run with multiple arguments, one for each file that has been changed or added in this PR.
+The `scripts/pr` and `scripts/pr-check` scripts (see [templates](#templates)) are run with multiple arguments, one for each file that has been changed or added to this PR.
 For example, if `two-fer` has been updated, a call might look like this:

 ```bash
 scripts/pr exercises/two-fer/README.md exercises/two-fer/.meta/example.ext